jadecobra/python_tdd_exercises/source/classes/classes.rst

 - How to define a class with an initializer
 - How to view the attributes and methods of a class

-How to create a class in Python
+How to make a class in Python
 -------------------------------

 * use the `class <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ keyword